dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 Progressive Web Apps have a checklist.
 I highlighted the requirements in [Part 1](https://auth0.com/blog/introduction-to-progressive-apps-part-one) .
 However, there is a tool, [Lighthouse](https://github.com/GoogleChrome/lighthouse) for auditing an [app for progressive web app features](https://infrequently.org/2016/09/what-exactly-makes-something-a-progressive-web-app).
 It is available as a [chrome extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and also a [CLI](https://github.com/GoogleChrome/lighthouse#install-cli).

 I recommend that you use this tool frequently when developing a progressive web app.
 This tutorial wouldn't have been possible without [Ire's series on PWA](https://bitsofco.de/bitsofcode-pwa-part-1-offline-first-with-service-worker), [Timi's server side push notification tutorial](https://chunksofco.de/push-notifications-on-the-web-building-a-pwa-crossover-20f0317987de#.x311m3x56), [Gokulakrishnan's PWA demo app](https://github.com/gokulkrishh) and the guys at Google that work and blog daily about progressive web apps.
-Thanks to you all!
+Thanks a bunch!

 Hopefully you're now ready to dive fully into make your web applications progressive!